dariagherghelas2601/mywebsite22/content/blogs/_index.md

 draft: false
 ---

-Here is my latest work from my Applied Statistics class.
+Here is my latest work from the Applied Statistics class.